Sylvester Stallone: Politics

-Stallone has supported several Republican politicians, but does not identify as a member of the Republican Party.
-He has also donated to the Democratic National Committee and to Democrats such as Joe Biden and Chris Dodd.
+Stallone has supported several Republican politicians but does not identify as a member of the Republican Party.
+He has also donated to the Democratic National Committee and to Democrats, including Senators Joe Biden and Chris Dodd.
 He is a staunch advocate of gun control despite his otherwise conservative views, and has been described as "the most anti-gun celebrity in Hollywood".
-In 1994, Stallone contributed $1,000 to the campaign of then-Congressman Rick Santorum, who was then running for the Senate in Pennsylvania.
+In 1994, Stallone donated $1,000 to Republican Congressman Rick Santorum's Senate campaign.
 In 2008, Stallone endorsed John McCain for that year's presidential election.
 In 2015, upon the advice of a Vedic scholar, Stallone performed a Hindu Tithi Shradh ritual (done for those who died by accident or murder) at Haridwar for his son Sage.

-Stallone expresses support for recognition of the Armenian Genocide.
+Stallone expresses support for recognition of the Armenian genocide.
+He attended the 2017 film premiere for The Promise, a movie set during the genocide.

 In the run-up to the 2016 presidential election, Stallone described Donald Trump as a "Dickensian character" and "larger than life" but did not endorse Trump or anyone else in the Republican primaries.
 That same year, he declined an offer to become Chair of the National Endowment for the Arts, citing a desire to work on issues related to veterans.
 In 2023, Stallone donated $11,600 to independent Senator Kyrsten Sinema's re-election campaign in Arizona.
 Later that year, he and his family spent time with Pope Francis in a private meeting at the Vatican.
 After Trump's win in the 2024 election, Stallone attended an event at Mar-a-Lago.
 During a speech, Stallone praised Trump as a "mythical character" and the "second George Washington".
 He also compared him to his character Rocky Balboa.

 On January 16, 2025, it was announced by Trump that Stallone would serve in a new role as a Special Ambassador to Hollywood, sharing the role with fellow actors Jon Voight and Mel Gibson.
 Trump stated that he wants these actors to make Hollywood "stronger than ever before" by bringing back business lost to "foreign countries".
+In September 2026, Stallone said that he never agreed to the position and was blindsided by Trump's announcement.
+He recalled telling Trump he would have rejected the appointment if asked.